benlye/flash-multi/doc/Troubleshooting.md

 Fortunately it is nearly impossible to 'brick' an STM32, so whatever state your Multiprotocol module is in, it should be possible to recover it.

 ## Module stuck in DFU mode after flashing and cannot be re-flashed
-If your module isn't working and attempting to re-flash it via the native USB port fails with verbose output like this:
+If your module isn't working, it shows up in Device Manager as **Maple DFU**, and attempting to re-flash it via the native USB port fails with verbose output like this:
 ```
 .\tools\dfu-util.exe -R -a 2 -d 1EAF:0003 -D "C:\Temp\Multi-STM_FTDI_INV_OPENTX-v1.2.1.67.bin"